aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 * We could load the better version (1.2) and make `Zoo` and `Goo` both use that version
 * We could check the server, find that there is an even better version available (1.3.0) and use that one

-  (More generally, always check for the best version and use that one)
+  (More generally, always check for the latest version and use that one)

 All these options are actually used by different package managers in the wild, so there is no consensus on what's best.